Get

 Admit it; at one time or another, you have fantasized about training your own dragon, flying high on a Hippogryph, swimming with mermaids, and if you’re a fan of Game of Thrones, you might have wondered what it would be like to get up close and personal with a dire wolf.
 You may have even wondered if these impressive creatures are real.

 Although you won’t be able to meet one, dire wolves are actually real; or at least, they were.
-We’re going to take a closer look at these fascinating canines and find out how closely the facts inspired the fiction.
+We’re going to take a closer look at the dire wolf dog and find out how closely the facts inspired the fiction.

 History of Dire Wolves